Celerium/PokeAPI-PowerShellWrapper/docs/index.md

       <br>

 2. [**optional**] Run `Export-PokeModuleSettings`
-   - This will create a config file at `%UserProfile%\PokeAPI` that holds the *base uri* & *API access tokens* information.
+   - This will create a config file at `%UserProfile%\PokeAPI` that holds the *base uri*  information.
    - Next time you run `Import-Module -Name PokeAPI`, this configuration file will automatically be loaded.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>